shabin5785/Golang_notes/GO_Notes_1.md

 - carefully decide if we want the fn to be a receiver type or pass argument to it.
 Based on design and the logical analysis.

 - to create test the file has to be named as _test.go

+- go test runs all the tests

+- all test functions are passed an a default pointer argument "testing" by go